Generalizations of Ekeland-Hofer and Hofer-Zehnder symplectic capacities and applications: Introduction and main results

-Clearly, the above two theorems cannot be contained each other.
+\begin{remark} {\rm Clearly, the statements (i) and (ii) in the above theorem cannot be contained in each other.
 When $\Psi=id_M$ the $\Psi$-characteristics become closed characteristics and Hofer and Zehnder showed in \cite[p.
-118, Theorem~4]{HoZe94} that for some subset $\Lambda\subset I$ of full Lebesgue measure $m(\Lambda)=m(I)$ every energy surface $S_{\lambda}$ with $\lambda\in\Lambda$ carries a closed characteristic, provided $\mathcal{S}\subset M$ bounds a compact symplectic manifold.
+118, Theorem~4]{HoZe94} that for some subset $\Lambda\subset I$ of full Lebesgue measure $m(\Lambda)=m(I)$ every energy surface $S_{\lambda}$ with $\lambda\in\Lambda$ carries a closed characteristic, provided $(M,\omega)$ has finite Hofer-Zehnder capacity and $\mathcal{S}\subset (M,\omega)$ bounds a compact symplectic manifold.
 Macarini and Schlenk in \cite{MaSc05} removed out the last additional assumption.
-(Actually, when $(M, \omega)=(\mathbb{R}^{2n}, \omega_0)$ and $\Psi=id_{\mathbb{R}^{2n}}$ Struwe \cite{Str90} refined the arguments by Hofer and Zehnder \cite{HoZe87} to prove such a result in 1990.)
-Theorem~\ref{MaSch} can be viewed as a partial generalization of the result in \cite{MaSc05}.
+(Actually, when $(M, \omega)=(\mathbb{R}^{2n}, \omega_0)$ and $\Psi=id_{\mathbb{R}^{2n}}$ Struwe \cite{Str90} refined the arguments by Hofer and Zehnder \cite{HoZe87} to prove such a result in 1990.)} \end{remark}